Date: Saturday May 11, 2019

 Afro – Yaqui Music Collective Named after the indigneous music of Gizel’s people, the Yaqui of northern Mexico, the band fuses music from music of first nations in the Americas with the funk, jazz, and hip hop to create a new rhythm that liberates spirit and soul.

 Culture and politics are one circle of human life that reflect and reinforce each other.
 Therefore, any meaningful revolutionary process will have music and the arts at its fuel and its forcefield.

 As we enter a world on the brink of social and environmental disintegration, our task is nothing less than a total transformation of values that builds a world beyond capitalism.

 Big Blitz is a Pittsburgh based band that was born from the sounds of dance, rock, and jazz improvisation.

 Bombici Pittsburgh’s premier avant-garde, electro-acoustic post-punk, no-wave Balkan music ensemble.

 Timbeleza is a volunteer-run not-for-profit collective that recruits, teaches, and mentors members in instrumentation, rhythms, and movement.
 We work closely with master drummers, continually striving to expand our repertoire and gain new fans.
 Our goal is to expose people to samba and invigorate the community with our music and performance style.

-Sponsored by New Sun Rising
+in collaboration with New Sun Rising